AlexSim93/pull-request-analytics-action/README.md

 3. **Enhanced Customization Options for Reports**: Recognizing the diverse needs of different teams, we aim to expand the customization capabilities of our reports.
 This enhancement will allow users to tailor reports more precisely to their specific requirements, ensuring that the reports are as relevant and informative as possible.

-These upcoming features are designed with your feedback and needs in mind, striving to make **pr-full-report-action** more adaptable, insightful, and supportive of your project management and development workflows.
+These upcoming features are designed with your feedback and needs in mind, striving to make **pull-request-analytics-action** more adaptable, insightful, and supportive of your project management and development workflows.

 Stay tuned for these updates, and feel free to contribute your ideas or suggestions!

 ## License

-**pr-full-report-action** is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+**pull-request-analytics-action** is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 This permits free use, modification, and distribution of the software, with the requirement of including the original copyright notice.
 For full license terms, see the [MIT License details](https://opensource.org/licenses/MIT).